mariosgit/RevAli/ADAU1452_AD1938_Thing/README.md

 Hmm some values look kind'o messi.
 Would I like to unsolder that chip and ground all control pins to get the default config ???
 I think then it needs a MCLK, which is not on the board. :-( the ADI eval board the ctl pins all grounded and MCLK is driven by MCLK out from the DSP.
 This could work.

-### OpAmps ?

-WQFN marking: ```ovii TI541```  or  ```OVII TI521``` ???

-## Programming Experience

-Things I did first:
-* Solder in the useless selfboot jumper and set it to not self boot.
-(Because I managed to "clear" the flash and it started something strange) So now after power up, not much happens (LED goes on dimmed ?
-Which outputs are on MP11-13?
-Thats all LRCLK-In[1-3] ok then this should duty cycle somehow.)
-* Removed the Jumper on the CODEC in hope to get this into some kind of 48kHz TDM mode.

-Mhm yes SigmaStudio managed to download a programm via SPI.
-It lights up the LEDs and produces distorted audio.

-Did not figure out the correct I2S port settings.
-DAC seems to do after setting it to LeftJustified format..
-Is that because the CODEC register 0x02 was set to 0x44 - it's a SDATA offset of 0 ??
-Why ???
-Is I2S bad?

-Witing to Flash mem failed at first but is doing things anyway ?
-Unable to boot usefull stuff.
-Original content seems to be gonesky.

-### Progress 1.

-* Configured the TOS SPDIF input, this can be read in the 1452 EVAL board docu by ADI.
-This works.
-* Aaaand it outputs to the DAC.
-Buuuuut, with full volume it distorts !
-Is that an analog problem ???
-So without the

-#### Analog Problem ?
+### Analog Problem ?

-CODEC docs say: Full-Scale Output Voltage 0.88 (2.48) V rms (V p-p).
+CODEC docs say: Full-Scale Output Voltage 0.88 Vrms (2.48 Vp-p).
 What comes out then ?
 Meassuring... so I added an Signalsource which outputs a sinus with 1kHz @ 0db - should draw a nice sinus with 2.48Vpp at the output right ?

 | | What | Value |
 |---|---|---|
 | DAC out | Vp-p | 1.94 V |

 Looks exactly like a sinus right?
-Grr what the hack...
+GRRR what the hack...

 ![DAC output @ 1k,sin,0db](./images/IMG_1079%20(Small).png)